Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Discussion

 ViT and Swin transformer based models chosen for this study are pre-trained on the ImageNet-21K dataset \cite{ridnik2021imagenet}.
 As already stated above, more than the uncompressed evaluation settings, these models show a higher bias in their corresponding compressed evaluation settings.
 On the other hand, the model CvT is pre-trained on the ImageNet-1k dataset \cite{russakovsky2015imagenet}.
 But unlike ViT and Swin transformer, CvT has comparatively a very high transition from an ideal unbiased scenario in the uncompressed evaluation setting to a very largely biased model in the compressed evaluation setting.
-Where, it can also be assumed that the pre-training corpora may be one of the factors inducing bias in these models.
+Hence, pre-training corpora of the visual transformers might be one of the factors inducing bias in these models.